AI & Local News Challenge

 We expect that teams explore a project focus of AI and local news throughout the program.
 However, we anticipate that teams may iterate and modify their projects from their original proposal during the course of the Challenge.

 Who can apply?

 Applications are open to university teams, startup teams and teams based at news organizations.

 What are the location requirements for participating teams?

 Startups and news organization teams should serve customers based in the United States and have a United States presence and/or be registered in the United States.

-Team leads for university teams should be affiliated with US-based universities.
+University team leads should be affiliated with US-based universities.

 The team participating in the program must be between 2 and 5 members.
 The startups or organizations that teams are affiliated with can be larger.

-We’re looking for projects that use tools under the broad umbrella of artificial intelligence to enhance and enable quality journalism and/or sustainable news organizations.
+We’re looking for projects that use tools under the broad umbrella of artificial intelligence that have the potential to enhance and enable quality journalism and/or sustainable news organizations, in particular local news.
 Those tools and approaches include–but are not limited to — automation, algorithms, machine learning, computer vision, deep learning, recommendation systems, natural language processing and natural language generation.

 We prefer projects that are past the early discovery phase.
 The projects that will best match this Challenge should already have a theory of which problems they might solve for which customers.
-Teams should be ready to prototype and iterate on their project through the Challenge and potentially to pilot with news organizations and/or to receive feedback from journalists.
+Teams should be ready to receive feedback and prototype and iterate on their project through the Challenge and potentially to pilot with news organizations.

 We’re looking for interdisciplinary teams with experience in fields including–but not limited to — product development, software development, computer science, creative technology, data science, advertising tech, video production, audio production, business, operations, investigative journalism and engagement journalism.